oiax/tgweb/README.md

 </main>
 ```

-The value of the `order-by` attribute is a string separated by a single colon.
-In the current specification, the left side of the colon is always `"index"`.
-The right side of the colon is always `"asc"` or `"desc"`, where `"asc"` means "ascending order"
-and `"desc"` means "descending order".

-TODO: Allow `"title"` as the left side value.

-TODO: Add `tg-limit` and `tg-offset` attributes.
+Articles without the `index` property are ordered by file name after those with the `index`
+property.

 ### Generating a link list to articles

-The `tg-links` attribute can be used to embed links to articles in any template
+The `<tg-links>` element can be used to embed links to articles in any template
 (page, layout, component, article).

 ```html